 3) firewalld: The firewalld is the keyword which is referring to the firewall service.
 In the end, we are using the “d” letter.
 It will help to represent firewall demons in the CentOS environment.

 In the CentOS environment, the firewall option is already enabled.
 It will help to restrict at a certain level.
-While enabling or disabling communication on the firewall level, we need to do the changes in the in-bound and out-bound connection.
+While enabling or disabling communication on the firewall level, we need to do the changes in the in-bound and out-bound connections.
 If the traffic comes from the external environment, we need to do the inbound rule changes.
-If the traffic or packet flow forms the internal environment, we need to do the inbound rule changes.
-As per the use case or the application permits, we need to disable the firewall.
+If the traffic or packet flow forms the internal environment, we need to change the inbound rule.
+Finally, as per the use case or the application permits, we need to disable the firewall.

 Note: Once we have disabled the firewall, then the firewall will stop permanently.
 Once the machine reboots still, the firewall will be in a stop state only.

-Below are the lists of option that are compatible with the firewalld option.
+Below are the lists of options that are compatible with the firewalld option.

 - -h, –help: It will help to print a piece of short information or help in the text format.
 Once the output displays, it will exist automatically.